scisprints/2018_05_sklearn_skimage_dask/index.md

 One currently under-utilized avenue for solving such scalability challenge is to leverage the Python library Dask, which provides flexible parallelized NumPy and Pandas DataFrame, the core numerical objects used in Scientific Python.
-Our goal is thus to organiza sprint bringing together a small number of developers from scikit-learn, scikit-image, and Dask to experiment and improve the three libraries.
+Our goal is thus to organize a sprint bringing together a small number of developers from scikit-learn, scikit-image, and Dask to experiment and improve the three libraries.